 This talk was recorded live at DFTB18 in Melbourne, Australia.
-With the theme of ‘Science and Story’ we pushed our speakers to step out of their comfort zones and consider why we do what we do.
-Caring for children is not just about acquiring the scientific knowhow but also about taking a look beyond a diagnosis or clinical conundrum at the patient and their families.
-Tickets for DFT19, which will be held in London, UK, are now on sale from www.dftb19.com.
+With the theme of ‘Science and Story,’ we pushed our speakers to step out of their comfort zones and consider why we do what we do.
+Caring for children is not just about acquiring scientific know-how but also about looking beyond a diagnosis or clinical conundrum at the patient and their families.

-Michelle Johnston is a part-time emergency physician, and full-time observer of life.
-Having spent many a day as a bit part player in the narrative of her patients lives she took a risk and wrote a book – Dustfall.
+Michelle Johnston is a part-time emergency physician and full-time observer of life.
+Having spent many days as a bit-part player in the narrative of her patients’ lives, she took a risk and wrote a book, Dustfall.

-Dustfall tells a story of lives laid bare by medical error, of lives ruined and remade amidst the backdrop of the scorched earth of Western Australia.
-But this talk isn’t about her novel, it is about the importance of stories, the ones we tell and the ones our patients tell us.
+Dustfall tells a story of lives laid bare by medical error, of lives ruined and remade amidst the scorched earth of Western Australia.
+But this talk isn’t about her novel; it is about the importance of stories, the ones we tell and the ones our patients tell us.

-You can get a copy of Dustfall in all good book shops or order one from the publishers, here.
-And if you want to stop for a while and take a closer look at life then subscribe to her blog.
+You can get a copy of Dustfall in all good bookshops or order one from the publishers here.
+If you want to stop for a while and take a closer look at life, then subscribe to her blog.

 And here is what Grace Leo thought…